anasfik/youcan_pay/README.md

 ### Error handling

-All methods of this package will throw an exception if something went wrong, you can catch it and handle it as you want.
+All methods of this package will throw an exception if something went wrong from Youcan Pay ends, you can catch and handle them as you want.

-##### Example 1:
+#### Way 1

-You can catch the exception and get the error message from it like this:
+You can trigger the `YouCanPayException` exception & catch it, then you will be able to use it's message.. like this:

 ```dart
 try {